 How Do I Receive PLUS Loan Funds?

 PLUS Loan funds are credited directly to the student’s account.
 The parent borrower will be notified via the email address the parent borrower provided on the 2014-15 Federal PLUS Loan Application within 3 days of the disbursement to the student’s account.
 In order to have your Federal PLUS Loan funds disbursed by the student’s first day of classes, the MPN must be completed by: June 1—Fall Semester November 1—Spring Semester

 What are the Terms and Conditions of a PLUS Loan?

 The specific terms and conditions of the PLUS Loan are outlined in the MPN.
-The fixed interest rate effective for 2015-16 is 6.84% with a 4.292% origination fee through September 30, 2015.
+The fixed interest rate effective for 2015-16 is 6.84% with a 4.272% origination fee if applie for on or after October 1st, 2015.
 Loan repayment begins 60 days after the final disbursement is made.

 Parent borrowers may request payment to be deferred while their student is enrolled at least half-time.
 Deferment requests must be made through the Loan Servicer and must be renewed each year.